Data Analytics, Revenue Optimization • 18 min reading time

 With this formula in mind, what does it mean when we calculate a price elasticity?
 For simplicity’s sake, we will discuss 2 cases in this elasticity ratio: elastic and inelastic.
 To start, elastic goods are those that see a larger percentage decrease in the quantity demanded than the increase in price.
 There are many examples of elastic goods, but the most common are basic foods such as bananas, bread, and chips.
 The types of goods that are very substitutable without differentiation.
 Think of goods that are seen as the same by consumers.
 A banana is a banana, a consumer will buy whichever is cheapest.

-Meanwhile, inelastic goods are the inverse – goods that see a smaller percentage change in the quantity demanded than change in price.
+Meanwhile, inelastic goods are the inverse – goods that see a smaller percentage change in the quantity demanded than a change in price.
 Examples of inelastic goods include types of gasoline or medicines.
 Think of necessity type goods.
 Let’s say you rely on a certain type of medicine to go about your daily life, an increase in the price won’t change how much you need the medicine, meaning you’ll still purchase even as the price increases.
 As a company, you would hope every good would be inelastic, as a price increase would increase total revenue generation despite lowered sales.

 Now that you have a better idea of an inelastic vs. elastic good, let’s take a look at what exactly the equation means for your product: